-Top-shelf vodkas are not hard to find and many are surprisingly affordable, given the smooth taste they offer.
-You can opt for one of the better-known brands like Ketel One, Chopin, and Grey Goose, or explore some of the impressive craft vodkas available today.
-If it's a vodka you wouldn't mind sipping straight, it will make a great addition to this martini.
+- Top-shelf vodkas are not hard to find and many are surprisingly affordable, given the smooth taste they offer.
+You can opt for one of the better-known brands like Chopin, Grey Goose, and Ketel One, or explore some of the impressive craft vodkas available today.
+If it's a vodka you wouldn't mind sipping straight, it will make a great martini.

-If you enjoy a DIY project, you can also try your hand at making your own pomegranate liqueur.
-It's no more difficult than any other homemade liqueur and can even be as simple as making grenadine, then adding that to vodka to suit your taste.
+- If you enjoy a DIY project, you can also try your hand at making your own pomegranate liqueur.
+It's no more difficult than any other homemade liqueur and can even be as simple as making grenadine, then adding 1 cup or more of that to a bottle of vodka to suit your taste.
 You'll find it to be a fun experiment when pomegranates are in season and it's not a bad way to spend a winter afternoon.